3D Printing in TV and Film

 How important is 3D printing in TV and Film?

 Head of Props at Marvel Studios, Russell Bobbitt explains just how integral 3D printing has become to his extensive prop design and manufacturing operation.
-He has 8+ 3D printers or “machines” as he calls them, working 24/7.
+He has over 8x 3D printers working 24/7.

 How does 3D printing fit in the creative process?

-Typically designers model in CAD from a colour concept drawing for both 3D printing and CNC machining.
-Multiple prototypes can be 3D printed before the final production phase, whether that is also 3D printing, or maybe casting from a 3D printed mould.
-It is easy to 3D print multiple copies of an item for resets and to 3D print bigger or smaller options.
-Equally the artist can make changes to the design in CAD before 3D printing new versions
+Typically, designers model in CAD from a colour concept drawing, used for both 3D printing and CNC machining.
+Multiple prototypes can be quickly iterated before the final production phase – whether that be 3D printing as well, or something like casting from a 3D printed mould.
+Making subtle changes to your design is a rapid process – make your prop bigger or smaller, or make larger changes to your design and produce it much faster than regular manufacturing methods.

 Why printing over conventional manufacturing?

-3D printing is an iterative process going from idea to physical object is perfect for the creative industries.
-Printers are cheap labour, working 24/7 so that new props and other pieces can be ready and in use 24 hours after a new idea is born.
-It doesn’t stop with props either – pieces can be printed for costumes and sets
+3D printing is an iterative process – going from idea to physical object in as little time as possible is perfect for the creative industries.
+Printers are also cheap labour, working 24/7 so that new props and other pieces can be ready and in use 24 hours after a new idea is born.
+It doesn’t stop with props either – pieces can be printed for costumes or even the sets themselves.

 Considering which 3D printer to buy?

-The Formlabs Form range is a favourite within the TV and film industry, providing high quality, detailed prints in a range of materials – soft, rubber-like, hard and tough, suitable for casting, perfect for painting and much more.
-The printers are affordable and accessible with software and post-processing options which make a smooth end-to-end solution.
+The Formlabs Form range is a favourite within the TV and film industry.
+It can create high quality, detailed prints in a range of materials – soft or rubber-like, hard or tough.
+The printers are affordable and accessible, and they can be combined with ingenious software and post-processing options to tailor to specific needs.

 Order Your 3D Printed Parts